sarahhudaib/Math-Kit/work_space_cards.md

 ### **Randomizer Window**

-An image of the randomizer window is shown below:
+An image of the randomizer window: